 When considering which soil water content sensor will work best for any application, it’s easy to overlook the obvious question: what is being measured?
-Time domain reflectometry (TDR) vs. capacitance is the right question for a researcher who is looking at the dielectric permittivity across a wide measurement frequency spectrum (called dielectric spectroscopy).
+Time domain reflectometry (TDR sensor) vs. capacitance sensor technology is the right question for a researcher who is looking at the dielectric permittivity across a wide measurement frequency spectrum (called dielectric spectroscopy).
 There is important information in these data, like the ability to measure bulk density along with water content and electrical conductivity.
 If this is the desired measurement, currently only one technology will do: TDR.
 The reflectance of the electrical pulse that moves down the conducting rods contains a wide range of frequencies.
 When digitized, these frequencies can be separated by the fast Fourier transform and analyzed for additional information.

-The objective for the majority of scientists, however, is to simply monitor soil water content instantaneously or over time, with good accuracy, which means a complex and costly TDR system may not be necessary.
+The objective for the majority of scientists, however, is to simply monitor soil water content instantaneously or over time, with good accuracy, which means a complex and costly TDR sensor system may not be necessary.

 The theory behind both techniques

-The capacitance technique determines the dielectric permittivity of a medium by measuring the charge time of a capacitor, which uses that medium as a dielectric.
+The capacitance sensor technique determines the dielectric permittivity of a medium by measuring the charge time of a capacitor, which uses that medium as a dielectric.
 We first define a relationship between the time, t, it takes to charge a capacitor from a starting voltage, Vi to a voltage Vf with an applied voltage, Vf.

 where R is the series resistance and C is the capacitance.
 The charging of the capacitor is illustrated in Figure 1: